 What makes a successful teacher?
-If you were to ask any observer you may hear things like, the teacher kept the students engaged via unique teaching strategies, and the classroom basically ran by itself.
-But, if you were to ask a student, you’d probably hear a different response along the lines of “they make learning fun” or “they never give up on me.”
+If you were to ask any casual observer, you may hear things like, “the teacher kept the students engaged,” and, “the classroom basically ran by itself.”
+But if you were to ask a student, you’d probably hear a different response along the lines of “they make learning fun” or “they never give up on me.”

-To be honest, there are countless teaching strategies you can use to achieve success in the classroom, but no matter the teaching style, the most effective teachers have one thing in common—they know how to reach their students in a long-lasting, positive manner.
+To be honest, there are countless teaching strategies you can use to achieve success in the classroom, but no matter the teaching style, the most effective teachers have one thing in common: they know how to reach their students in a long-lasting, positive manner.
 Here are 10 things successful educators do.

-The most effective teachers expect their students to succeed, they believe in them, and motivate them to keep trying until they reach their goal.
-As a result, they set the bar high and create an environment where students can push themselves beyond their comfort zone to reach their goals, but also have a safety net to catch them if they fail.
+The most effective teachers expect their students to succeed, believe in them, and motivate them to keep trying until they reach their goal.
+As a result, they set the bar high and create an environment where students can push themselves beyond their comfort zone but also have a safety net to catch them if they fail.

 If you ask a student who their favorite teacher is, they are more than likely to tell you about the teacher that makes them laugh.
 They aren’t afraid to be silly and can laugh at their own mistakes.
 Humor helps create that lasting impression.